Important Global Message

 - Metrobus, Metrorail and Metromover will operate on a regular weekday schedule.

-- Additionally, after 8 p.m., Metrorail will continue regular weekday service with a 15-minute frequency between the Dadeland South and Earlington Heights stations; and every 30 minutes between the Palmetto and Earlington Heights stations.
-This service will be extended into January 1, 2014.
+- After 8 p.m., Metrorail will continue regular weekday service with a 15-minute frequency between the Dadeland South and Earlington Heights stations; and every 30 minutes between the Palmetto and Earlington Heights stations.
+This service will be extended into January 1, 2015.

 - The last northbound and southbound trains will depart from the Government Center Station at approximately 2 a.m.